 There is no mandatory retirement age for members of our Supervisory Board pursuant to Dutch law.
-Members of the Supervisory Board may be suspended or dismissed by the annual general meeting of shareholders.
-The Supervisory Board may make a proposal to the annual general meeting of shareholders for the suspension or dismissal of one or more of its members.
-The members of the Supervisory Board may receive compensation if authorized by the annual general meeting of shareholders.
-The mandates of all of our Supervisory Board members during 2004 expired at our annual meeting of shareholders on March 18, 2005.
-Following the annual general meeting of shareholders, Messrs.
-Dunn, Gavois and White have mandates which will expire at our annual general meeting of shareholders in 2006.
-Messrs.
-Steve, Arbola, del Fante, de Waard, Lombard and Turicchi all have mandates which will expire at our annual general meeting of shareholders in 2008.
+Members of the Supervisory Board may be suspended or dismissed by the annual shareholders meeting.
+The

+(2) As a member of the Supervisory Board.

+Supervisory Board may make a proposal to the annual shareholders meeting for the suspension or dismissal of one or more of its members.
+The members of the Supervisory Board receive compensation as authorized by the annual shareholders meeting.
 Each member of the Supervisory Board must resign no later than three years after appointment, as described in our Articles of Association, but may be reappointed following the expiry of such member's term of office.